Beara Way – 9 Days

 - Day 1 / Travel to Castletownbere

 Arrive at Dublin or Cork Airport and take public transport to Castletownbere.
 It may also be possible to arrive in Shannon or Kerry airport, but this will depend on the time of arrival.
 Please check with Footfalls before you book your flights.
 We will supply you with all the onward travel details that you need to get to your first accommodation in Castletownbere.

 - Day 2 / Adrigole to Castletownbere

 On the first day of your walking tour, you will be transported to Adrigole and walk back to Castletownbere.
 This walking trail offers you sweeping views across Bantry Bay to Beara Island on one side and Hungry Hill and the Slieve Miskish Mountains on the other.
-You will walk along a trail that flanks the southern slopes of Hungry Hill (highest mountain on the peninsula), passing Park Lough, through Comnagapple Glen and back to Castletownbere where you will stay overnight.
+You will walk along a trail that flanks the southern slopes of Hungry Hill (highest mountain on the peninsula), passing Park Lough, through Comnagapple Glen and back to Castletownbere.

 - Day 3 / Castletownbere to Allihies